Our Calgary eye doctor explains all you need to know about floaters

 Who gets floaters?

 About one-quarter people over age 60 see floaters, and that number rises with age.
 Besides normal aging, risk factors for floaters include nearsightedness, diabetes, cataract surgery, and a previous eye injury.

 When are floaters dangerous?

 When you suddenly notice a bunch of new floaters, it could point to retinal disease.
-Contact our eye doctor in Airdrie if you experience any of the following:
+Contact our eye doctor in Calgary if you experience any of the following:

 - New appearance of many floaters

 - Gradual shading of vision from one side

 We’ll perform an urgent eye exam to inspect for a retinal tear or retinal detachment, which requires emergency eye care to prevent permanent vision damage.